nais/kafkarator/doc/adr/0005-kafkarator-credentials-rotation-and-flow.md

 5. Produce encrypted secrets to send to Follower
 6. Write back status and sync hash

+### Deterministic names

+Names of service users, and secrets are deterministic and possible to generate with only the name and namespace of the owning application.

+### There is a limit to the number of service users we can have in each Aiven project

+Aiven has a limit to the number of service users allowed.
+This current limit is 1000 service users for nav-dev and nav-prod projects.
+This is "the maximum that has been applied so far for any customer".

 ## Decision

+### New synchronization flow

 ![New synchronization flow](0005-new-synchronization-flow.png)